calvin-brown/Spectral-encoder/README.md

 ![TensorBoard plot of loss curves](/images/log.png)

 ## Testing the network on narrower peaks
-`test_network.py` evaluates the trained autoencoder network on blind testing spectra that were not contained in the train/validation data:
+`test_network.py` evaluates the trained autoencoder network on blind testing spectra that were not contained in the train/validation data.

 ### Broad peaks: